 - Weekly permit: $45, good for seven consecutive days from the date of purchase.
 Must be purchased in person.

 - Seasonal weekday permit: $50, good for the whole season.
 Only valid from 5 p.m.
 Sunday until 5 p.m.
 Friday.

-Permits can be purchased in person at the Inlet Information Office or at the Town of Webb Visitor Center.
+Permits can be purchased in person 7 days a week at the Inlet Information Office or at the Town of Webb Visitor Center.

 NYS SNOWMOBILE REGISTRATIONS: